 Explanation:

-The function starts checking from 2 and keeps adding prime numbers to a list until n primes are found.
-It uses sympy.isprime() to check for primality efficiently.
-This method ensures an easy way to generate prime numbers without manually implementing complex primality tests.
+The function begins checking from 2, and continues adding prime numbers to a list until n primes have been found.
+It calls sympy.isprime() to check for primality efficiently.
+This approach allows an extremely simple way to generate prime numbers; instead of implementing a potentially complex primality test on your own.

 Time and Space Complexity:

-• Space Complexity: The space complexity is O(n) since we store n prime numbers in a list.
+- Space Complexity: This approach has a space complexity of O(n) because we are storing n prime numbers in a list.

 Generating Prime Numbers Within a Range